Explore Brno - The 10 Best Attractions for First-Time Visitors

 Historic Brno

-Brno was founded as early as 1243, but the strategic location between the rivers Svitava and Svratka has been shown to have been inhabited much longer than that.
-Despite all the wars, bombings and invasions over the centuries, many of the beautiful old buildings still stand.
-Of course, there are modern buildings in the old city center, but there are significantly fewer of them than in the central parts of Stockholm.
+Brno was officially founded in 1243, but its strategic location between the Svitava and Svratka rivers has been inhabited for much longer.
+Despite centuries of wars, bombings, and invasions, many of the city’s beautiful historic buildings still stand.
+Modern architecture does appear in the old town, but far less prominently than in central Stockholm, allowing Brno’s historic charm to shine through.

 1. Peter and Paul Cathedral